remix-run/react-router/docs/how-to/spa.md

 Pre-rendering can be configured for paths with static data known at build time for faster initial page loads.
 Refer to [Pre-rendering](./pre-rendering) to set it up.

-## 4. Serve all URLs to index.html
+## 4. Direct all URLs to index.html

 After running `react-router build`, deploy the `build/client` directory to whatever static host you prefer.